szorfein/getch/README.md

 And reboot, the `/boot` partition should be mounted automatically after that.

 #### ZFS with and without encryption
-Well, another weird issue, the first time you boot on your encrypted pool, nothing append.
+Well, another weird issue with Dracut, the first time you boot on your encrypted pool, nothing append.
 Dracut try to mount inexistent device.
 Just wait for enter in the shell:

     # ls /lib/dracut/hooks/initqueue/finished/*
     # rm /lib/dracut/hooks/initqueue/finished/dev*